msfchen/deep_learning/wordvector/README.md

 # Word Vectors

+- The advantage of neural network models is that it can learn latent feature representations from raw natural inputs, such as language tokens or image pixels.
-Word embeddings capture both syntactic and semantic features of words in a dense vector representation.
+- Word embeddings capture both syntactic and semantic features of words in a dense vector representation.

 * [Train Word2Vec with CBOW Model](https://github.com/msfchen/deep_learning/tree/master/wordvector/cbow):
   - In continuous bag of words (CBOW) model, we try to predict the center word given a few context words (the words around the center word).